What is calligraphy really? Here’s where we scrape off any dull, half-hearted definitions that might be holding your calligraphy back.

 You could also say that reading calligraphy is the closest you can get to hearing music with your eyes.

 Symbol here means a mark which has a specific agreed-upon meaning in a language, like a letter of the alphabet, a numeral or a word.

 Integrity of a letter or other symbol means admirable proportions and form.

-Harmony describes a pleasing relationship between different visual elements in a piece of calligraphy: parts of a letter, letters, words, the whole text and its surrounding space.
+Harmony describes a pleasing relationship between different visual elements in a piece of calligraphy: parts of a letter, letters, words, the whole text and surrounding space.

 Ancestry refers to the heritage of letter-shapes, materials and techniques which calligraphers use.